Interittus13/swiftbot/README.md

 </a>

 <!-- Introduction -->
-<h3 align="center">Swift is a multi-Purpose bot for your server with features like<br>moderation, auto-moderation, social aspects, NSFW commands, fun commands and many more.</h3>
+<h3 align="center">Swift is a multi-Purpose bot for your server with features like<br>moderation, auto-moderation, social aspects, fun commands and many more.</h3>

 <!-- Features -->
 <h2 align="center">Bot Features</h2>